Home » Bigger is Better: Old-School Giant Monster Flicks That Still Hold Up Remarkably Well

 Made around the same time as the original Gojira—which would be re-released in the US as Godzilla: King of the MonstersBeast has a lot in common with its more famous contemporary.
 It’s also about a creature created by atomic testing who rampages through a metropolitan city, in this case New York.

 There were a ton of features in the 1950s about everyday creatures being mutated by radiation.
 This one focuses on giant ants.
-And as this type of movie at this time period, it’s one of the best.
+For this type of movie from this time period, Them! is one of the best.
 Yes, of course, it’s campy.
-But you can feel the absolutely genuine paranoia of the time all over this and I think that makes it an important representative of its time period.
+But you can feel the absolutely genuine paranoia of the time all over this and I think that makes it an important representation of its time period.

 Them!Clash of the Titans

-Even this one got remade recently.
-And that got followed by an even worse sequel.
-But the original Clash, featuring outstanding Harryhausen stop-motion effects—which also goes for other entries on this list—is a campy, delightful adventure.
+The original Clash, featuring outstanding Harryhausen stop-motion effects—which also goes for other entries on this list—is a campy, delightful adventure.
 If Star Wars created the modern blockbuster event picture, this is the precursor to big, dumb fun spectacle movies.
-It’s a big heroic action vehicle from a time before those were coming out every weekend.
+It’s a heroic action vehicle from a time before those were coming out every weekend.

 Clash of the TitansThe Blob